 For me, the end of March signals the end of my work holiday year – as I’m sure it does for many people.
 With the clock reset the possibilities of what to do with my weeks of entitlement stretching all the way into 2018 represent a fun challenge to my imagination.
-My current thoughts include here and here as well as lots of plenty of other places too.
+My current thoughts include here and here as well as plenty of other places too.

-Actually, I don’t own a car of any sort – & haven’t for years – so I probably won’t be pining for a super-car aged 89 (or whatever the pension age gets pushed out to by the time I get there).
+Actually, I don’t own a car of any sort – & haven’t for years – so I probably won’t be pining for a super-car aged 89 (or whatever the UK pension age gets pushed out to by the time I get there).
 Nevertheless, I like to imagine that serendipity will intervene and I’ll be able to have my cake and eat it.
 Fortunately, for when my imagination fails me, there are always plenty of suggestions out there (22 in this instance) to help me fund getting the good stuff in the here and now.

 The path to bounty from following such an approach is a well trodden one in the personal sphere – it’s rather less well publicised in the business world.
 I was therefore pleased to find such an example brought to public attention by Computerworld.

 The pleasing thing is the example is very close to home for me – at least when I’m at work (even if that’s a bit of a contradiction) – because the money saving enabler is SAP Ariba.
-The wider context is that Deloitte is replacing its R/3 ERP with S/4 HANA and Paul Bray, the SI to Deloitte, believes that the operating savings a better procurement system [in this instance provided by SAP Ariba] could essentially offset the local implementation costs for the S/4 project.
+The wider context is that Deloitte is replacing its R/3 ERP with S/4 HANA and Deloitte’s Paul Bray, believes that the operating savings a better procurement system [in this instance provided by SAP Ariba] could essentially offset the local implementation costs for the S/4 project.